aiinemoncloud/HTML-CSS-Practice/README.md

 # HTML & CSS Practice

 This repository contains small practice projects as I learn HTML and CSS.
-Each folder focuses on a specific concept such as text styling or building buttons.
+Each folder focuses on a specific concept, such as text styling or building buttons.

 ---